AbhilashG97/Watermelon-Pie/Intermediate/README.md

 :warning: The superclass constructor is called after the ```colon(:)``` symbol.

-:warning: If you create a named constructor in a super-class, then you will have to call the unnamed constructor in its subclass or a named constructor of the super-class.
-If a call to constructor is not made in the subclass, an error will be thrown.
+:warning: If you create a named constructor along with an unamed-no-arg constructor in the super-class, then you don't have to explicitly call the constructors of the super class.
+The unnamed-no-arg constructor is called by default in the sub-class.

+On the other hand if the unnamed constructor has arguments it will be have to called explictly.
+Named constructors can also be called in its place.

 ##### Initializer List